systems-computational-omics/CoCoH2019/README.md

 * Bin Chen

 ### Sponsors
-- Non-profit that promotes DS (Bin Chen)
+- MSU College of Medicine
--
+- MSU College of Natural Science

 ### Support or Contact